 After completion of our Christian rehab, boys return home accompanied by a strong aftercare program to help them continue to grow.
 Aftercare is included without added cost in our normal tuition package.

 Academics mean a lot to us, because we feel education holds the key to future success.
-While enrolled in our accredited private Christian school, boys work on courses led by certified teachers, with individual tutoring available to help those who are struggling.
+While enrolled in our private Christian school with fully accredited classes, boys work on courses led by certified teachers, with individual tutoring available to help those who are struggling.
 Credits earned can easily transfer to private or public schools at home.
 Boys can also learn basic vocational skills like woodworking, basic electrical, construction and carpentry, shop skills, basic automotive, and more.
 After graduating from our rehab, boys may prefer to continue their classwork from home through the online Alpha Omega Academy that we use.

 We would love to talk with you to see if our program is a good fit for your son.
 Please read the rest of our website and use our inquiry form or call us today.